Australian Football League reserves affiliations

 The Australian Football League stages the highest-level senior Australian rules football competition in the country.

-However, there has not been a league-wide Reserves competition since 1987, when the then-Victorian Football League expanded interstate to become the modern Australian Football League, with the AFL Reserves competition being shut down at the end of the 1999 season.
+However, there has not been a league-wide reserves competition since 1987, when the then-Victorian Football League expanded interstate to become the modern Australian Football League, with the AFL reserves competition being shut down at the end of the 1999 season.

 Since that time, AFL-listed players who have not been selected in their senior teams are made eligible to play in one of three state leagues: the Victorian Football League, the South Australian National Football League and the West Australian Football League.

 The system used to accommodate AFL-listed players within these leagues varies considerably from state to state.

 Current affiliations

-For the 2023 season, the eighteen Australian Football League clubs will have the following Reserves arrangements.
+For the upcoming 2026 season, the eighteen Australian Football League clubs will have the following Reserves arrangements.

 Victorian clubs

 Dedicated reserves competition (1919–1999)

-From 1919 to 1981, the Victorian Football League was based solely in the state of Victoria.
+From 1897 to 1981, the Victorian Football League was based solely in the state of Victoria.
 From 1919 to 1945, it operated two grades of competition (the seniors and Reserves), and from 1946 to 1981, three grades of competition (the seniors, Reserves, and Under-19s).

-Local players were primarily recruited via the league's metropolitan and country zoning rules, and the clubs had full ability to develop its players through its Under-19s and Reserves teams.
-This same basic structure was used consistently across all three of the elite leagues (the VFL, SANFL and the WAFL).
+Local players were primarily recruited via the league's metropolitan and country zoning rules, and the clubs had full ability to develop its players through its Under-19s and Reserves teams: the same basic structure was also used consistently in the other two elite leagues, the SANFL and the WAFL.

 Three major factors between 1986 and 1991 led to the end of this traditional arrangement in Victoria: